Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 ## Design Fix
 The state transition from SEQ_1 has been corrected.
 The bug-free design(relatively speaking) is in the file "seq_detect_1011_fixed.v" .

+## Is The Verification Complete?
+Yes, the verification is complete for the state transition of the FSM.